ricsanfre/pi-cluster/documentation/k3s_networking.md

 Instead of using the embeded service load balancer that only comes with K3S, a more generic kubernetes load balancer like [Metal LB](https://metallb.universe.tf/) will be used.
 This load balancer can be used with almost any distribution of kubernetes.

-During K3S installation of embedded service load balancer will be disabled.
+In order to use Metal LB, K3S embedded Klipper Load Balancer must be disabled: K3s server installation  option `--disable servicelb`.

-After doing that the pods and services started by default are:
+K3S fresh installation (disabling embedded service load balanced) the following pods and services are started by default:

 ```
 kubectl get pods --all-namespaces